pytransitions/transitions/README.md

         return MyState(*args, **kwargs)

 ```

+#### <a name="django-support"></a> Using transitions together with Django

+Christian Ledermann developed `django-transitions`, a module dedicated to streamline the work with `transitions` and Django.
+The source code is also hosted on [Github](https://github.com/PrimarySite/django-transitions).
+Have a look at [the documentation](https://django-transitions.readthedocs.io/en/latest/) for usage examples.

 ### <a name="bug-reports"></a>I have a [bug report/issue/question]...
 For bug reports and other issues, please open an issue on GitHub.